astutespruce/secas-docker/README.md

 -   [staging](deploy/staging/README.md)
 -   [production](deploy/production/README.md)

-These projects are deployed for testing and public use on the U.S. Department of Interior GeoPlatform, which is hosted on Amazon Web Services and managed by [Zivaro](https://zivaro.com/).
-Docker images are built and pushed to the Elastic Container Registry in GeoPlatform.
+These projects are deployed for testing and public use on the U.S. Fish and Wildlife Service Azure environment managed by USFWS IRTM.
+See [Azure README](./Azure.md) for more information.

-Please see [GeoPlatform operating instructions](GeoPlatform.md) for more information about creating, tagging, pushing, and pulling Docker images in this environment.